An Age of Wonders

 By Doug Boilesen, 2021

-The "Age of Wonders" at the end of the nineteenth century was an age of technological and scientific achievements and inventions.
-It had many contributors but no single personality or face appeared in popular culture more often in that role than Thomas Alva Edison.
+The "Age of Wonders" at the end of the nineteenth century was an age of technological and scientific achievements.
+It had many contributors but for "wonders" created probably no person was better known in popular culture than Thomas Alva Edison.

 As seen in the illustration "The Wizard’s Search," The Daily Graphic, An Illustrated Evening Newspaper, July 9, 1879 the phonograph had earlier given Edison the sobriquet "The Wizard of Menlo Park" (first appearing in print on April 7, 1878 - see "How Edison Got His Name - Origins of the Wizard" by Allen Koenigsberg).
 In 1879 Edison was continuing in that wizard role with his search for "light" and the electric light bulb and the infrastructure that could bring electric light to every home.
-It would be a generation of new inventions that could do things never before seen or heard and Edison seemed to have the magician's touch.
+For the public Edison seemed to have a magician's touch.

 Edison's Phonograph, 1878 - Poster for demonstration of Edison's phonograph, 1878